 Best small hybrid cars

-If you're after an economical car that doesn't take up much space and doesn't have a diesel engine, you'll need to read our guide to the best small hybrid cars available now
+If you're after an economical car that doesn't take up much space and doesn't have a diesel engine, you'll want to read our guide to the best small hybrid cars available now

-The last few years have seen a huge increase in the number of small electric cars available but many of them are still too expensive for a lot of buyers.
-If an electric car remains out of reach, bear in mind that manufacturers are offering hybrid models that are very economical but more affordable.
+Small electric cars are rolling off production lines pretty rapidly these days, as manufacturers continue the gradual phase-out of the internal combustion engine by 2030.
+But many of them are still too expensive for most car buyers.
+If an electric car remains out of reach, it’s worth bearing in mind that an increasing number of manufacturers are offering hybrid models that are very economical but more affordable.

 As you’d expect, the best small hybrid cars are cheap to run and are capable of better fuel economy than the same car with a conventional engine.
 This is especially true given that many small cars aren’t available with diesel engines anymore, which return better fuel economy than their petrol equivalents.